Alzheimer’s and Coping Strategies: Tools for Family Carers

 Increased engagementParticipating in meaningful activities

-By implementing a structured daily routine, caregivers can create an that promotes emotional well-being while minimising potential stressors.
+By implementing a structured daily routine, caregivers can create an environment that promotes emotional well-being while minimising potential stressors.

 Moreover, adhering to this routine allows both caregivers and individuals with Alzheimer’s to better anticipate their needs throughout the day.